 Rtanj Kopaonik Eco Resort & Spa.
 One more great place to stay in the area is Rtanj Kopaonik Eco Resort & Spa.
-This sustainable, ski-to-door property features a gorgeous wellness and spa center just 1.5 kilometers from Kopaonik.
+This sustainable, ski-to-door property features gorgeous wellness and a modern spa center just 1.5 kilometers from Kopaonik.

 A relaxing alternative for winter, the country is home to a few interesting thermal towns that receive dozens of tourists from November to March.